bamohammad/ListDataSource/README.md

-# 📦 DataSource
+# 📦 ListDataSource

-**DataSource** is a lightweight and modular Swift package designed to simplify `UITableView` and `UICollectionView` data handling.
+**ListDataSource** is a lightweight and modular Swift package designed to simplify `UITableView` and `UICollectionView` data handling.
 It provides built-in support for pagination, refreshing, empty and error states, while embracing Swift Concurrency and Combine.

 ---